 We will balance the five purposes in group and individual life (worship, evangelism, ministry, fellowship, discipleship).

 There is a strong trend today toward “missional communities.”
 I like it.
 I especially love some of the stories I’ve heard of missional communities (formerly known as small groups) making a huge impact on their surrounding cultures and communities.

 But if the great commission and the great commandment give us five prime objectives (or purposes) then I want our small groups to be arenas for growth in all five of those purposes.

 We want our groups to grow in all five purposes, practicing them weekly.
 But we also want individuals to be able to gauge their own growth in each of the five areas as well, and to be able to measure that growth in the context of a small group community for the purpose of encouragement and accountability.

 We will empower people to lead from their potential before they are trained experts.

 We aren’t looking for Bible scholars who have earned seminary doctorates to lead small groups.
 Instead, we’re looking for people who are faithful, available, and teachable and who want to grow as leaders.

 In fact, we aren’t looking for small group leaders alone, although we do want to make room for those with the gift of teaching.
 We also want hosts who simply know how to serve brownies, press the play button on a DVD player, and love on people.

 We will align the whole church family with sermon-based small groups.

 On a practical note, every sermon I preach has been whittled down from an over-abundance of material.
-As I’m preparing the message for Sunday, I will also be simultaneously preparing a discussion sheet and a short teaching video for distribution over the internet and by DVD to group hosts for the following week’s discussion.
+As I’m preparing the message for Sunday, our Community Pastor will also be simultaneously preparing a discussion sheet for group hosts.